gera2ld/deploy-static/README.md

 Optional arguments:
   -h, --help            Show this help message and exit.
-  -t TAG, --tag TAG     the tag of current version, will be used as the
+  -d DIST, --dist DIST  the directory to hold the static files -t TAG, --tag TAG     the tag of current version, will be used as the
                         subdirectory name, default as current date -f, --force           whether to reuse files in an existed tag